Kavanaugh, to investigators, rejects anonymous 1998 assault claim: 'It's ridiculous. Total Twilight Zone.'

 "I've never participated in a gang rape," Kavanaugh said.
 "I've never participated in sexual activity with more than one woman present and me.
 I think -- yeah.
 Just making sure I accurately described that.
 In other words, I've never had a threesome or more than a threesome."

-Committee investigators additionally asked Kavanaugh about call received by Sen. Sheldon Whitehouse, D-R.I., on Tuesday, in which an anonymous constituent claimed that in 1985, two "heavily inebriated men" referred to as "Brett and Mark" had sexually assaulted a close friend of hers on a boat.
+Committee investigators additionally asked Kavanaugh about a call received by Sen. Sheldon Whitehouse, D-R.I., on Tuesday, in which an anonymous constituent claimed that in 1985, two "heavily inebriated men" referred to as "Brett and Mark" had sexually assaulted a close friend of hers on a boat.
+The constituent apparently recanted the claim Wednesday night on Twitter.

 Kavanaugh classmate Mark Judge had been identified by another accuser, Christine Blasey Ford, as participating in a separate alleged assault.